RocketDerp/April14_2025/June10_2025/Humanity_Did_Not_Know_Public_Library.md

 ## Public Library / Education

-MLK Jr's # The1954Equation required vast public library. # NotGoodEnoughMLKjr
+MLK Jr's [# The1954Equation](https://mastodon.social/tags/The1954Equation) required vast public library. [# NotGoodEnoughMLKjr](https://mastodon.social/tags/NotGoodEnoughMLKjr)

 Until better printing machines, powered shipping, book transfers, radio communications, airports - it was not easy to recognize and understand the scope of the problem was global and all time periods.
-MLK Jr articulated both geography and **time periods** this was a common human brain problem, a common education probelms, a common 'History is a nightmare" (James Joyce) passed-down value that we msut stop with the the technological changes and understandings we had demonstrated with World War Two (ten years before 1954).
+MLK Jr articulated both geography and **time periods** this was a common human brain problem, a common education probelms, a common 'History is a nightmare" (James Joyce) passed-down value that we all together must stop with the the technological changes and understandings we had demonstrated with World War Two (ten years before 1954).

 &nbsp;